 PHPP 504 Intr Pharm Prac Experien IV (1) Second year pharmacy students will begin to develop patient interview, chart gathering and case development and presentation skills.
 Students will spend the semester either in a community health care clinic or in a long term care facility.
 Student will present actual patient care cases in a seminar format throughout the semester.
 Graded P/NP.

-PHPP 505 Intr Pharm Prac Experiential V (1) This course is the fifth in a sequential series.
+PHPP 505 Intr Pharm Prac Experiential V (1) This course is the fifth course in a sequential series.
 Content encompasses exposure to institutional hospital pharmacy.
-Pre: Acceptance in the UH Hilo CoP.
-(GenEd/IntReq: GCC)
+Pre: Acceptance in the UH Hilo CoP (GenEd/IntReq: GCC)